FortechRomania/coding-challenges/weather-forecast.md

   - for the background images pick some free images from https://www.pexels.com/

 #### Implement the Javascript functionality so that whenever the user changes the city, the weather forecast changes as well.
-  - to get the weather data create an account and follow the intructions on https://openweathermap.org/api.
+  - to get the weather data create an account and follow the instructions on https://openweathermap.org/api.
   - the widget should show the forecast for the following cities: Cluj-Napoca, Bucharest, New York, London, Berlin.

 #### Your folder structure should look like this: